What is a Salvation Army officer?

 After ordination, officers are appointed to various roles in The Salvation Army across Australia, which could include church leadership, social programs, or management according to their skills and experiences.

-How does Eva Burrows College equip you for the life of an officer?
+How does Eva Burrows College equip you for life as an officer in The Salvation Army?

 What is the three-fold formation of training?

-The holistic approach of training officers of The Salvation Army is delivered through a threefold process which integrates theological and educational formation, spiritual and personal formation and mission and ministry formation.
+We recognise that ‘one size’ does not fit all.
+The holistic approach of training officers of The Salvation Army is delivered through a threefold process which integrates theological and educational formation, personal and spiritual formation and mission and ministry formation.

-- Spiritual and Personal Formation: Our focus is upon deepening your self-knowledge as well as your responsiveness to the gracious presence of God in your life and your practice of key spiritual disciplines.
+- Personal and Spiritual Formation: Our focus is upon deepening your self-knowledge as well as your responsiveness to the gracious presence of God in your life and your practice of key spiritual disciplines.
 A range of opportunities (from class-based, to experiential practices, to personal reflection) will all contribute to this process.

 - Theological and Educational Formation: Our focus is upon developing a required level of educational and theological literacy.
 Key educational units will help you to develop the broad theoretical foundation which will serve as the building blocks for your future learning, intentional reflection, and practice of mission and ministry.